pola-rs/r-polars/docs/docs/reference/pl_class.md

-# `pl`
+# `class`

 The complete polars public API.

 ## Description

 `pl` -object is a environment of all public functions and class constructors.
 Public functions are not exported as a normal package as it would be huge namespace collision with base:: and other functions.
 All object-methods are accessed with object$method() via the new class functions.

 Having all functions in an namespace is similar to the rust- and python- polars api.

 ## Format

 An object of class `environment` of length 57.

 ## Usage